Six-and-a-half years ago, just before Halloween 2009, I wrote this:

 “Ruby’s only 2, so of course I’ll go with her tomorrow when she goes trick-or-treating.
 But I can’t imagine ever being willing to let her go alone.
 I know I have to, and I know I will.
 I’m just glad it’s not this year.

 “But just because I don’t yet have to worry about letting her go out into the world alone doesn’t mean that I’m not already watching her become more independent.
 We were at the zoo a few weeks ago, and Ruby was climbing up the rocks at Monkey Hill.
 She refused to hold my hand, and so I followed her up the rocks, my hands right behind her back, ready to catch her if she stumbled.
 Whenever she turned to look at me, though, I pulled my hands away quickly so she wouldn’t see that they were there.
+This was partly because I fear the full strength of her toddler wrath, but it was also because I knew it was important for her to think she was completely independent.
 As we went up the rocks and down and back up and down again (and again and again), I realized slowly that I was going to be doing that, metaphorically and otherwise, for the rest of her childhood … and probably for the rest of my life.
 I was going to let her believe she was on her own while my hands were always hovering just behind her back, poised to save her before she slipped too far.”

 “So last week, I asked her if she wanted to walk around the block by herself.
 Her eyes got wide.
 ‘By myself?’ she said.
 ‘Do you mean it?’

 “‘Yes,’ I told her.
 ‘I know you’re going to want to start riding your bike around the block soon, but before I let you do that, I want to be absolutely sure that you know where the driveways are and where the pavement gets uneven.
 So go ahead and go if you want to.
 I know you’ll be careful.’